How do I get more information?

 The Career Training LoanSM has been designed specifically to help you finance your education or training.
 It can be used for technical training or trade school, distance learning or other continuing education programs to cover the total cost of education and certain related expenses.

-Our GES programs also provide a loan opportunity for students.
-Simply go to Gatlin Loan to apply for an easier qualifying loan at a slightly higher rate.
+The provider of our online Career Training Programs provide a loan opportunity for students.
+Simply go to Financial Assistance to apply for an easier qualifying loan at a slightly higher rate.
+Please note, these loans are only available for the online Career Training Programs available through ed2go.

 For Employers: Georgia Tax Retraining Credit - www.dtae.org/econdev/retrain.html